InnerSourceCommons/InnerSourcePatterns/book/introduction.md

 We define InnerSource as:

-> The use of open source principles and practices for software development within the confines of an organisation.
+> The use of open-source principles and practices for software development within the confines of an organisation.

-InnerSource takes the lessons learned from developing open source software and applies them to the way companies develop software internally.
-As developers have become accustomed to working on world class open source software, there is a strong desire to bring those practices back inside the firewall and apply them to software that companies may be reluctant to release.
+InnerSource takes the lessons learned from developing open-source software and applies them to the way companies develop software internally.
+As developers have become accustomed to working on world-class open-source software, there is a strong desire to bring those practices back inside the firewall and apply them to software that companies may be reluctant to release.

-For companies building mostly closed source software, InnerSource can be a great tool to help break down silos, encourage and scale internal collaboration, accelerate new engineer on-boarding, and identify opportunities to contribute software back to the open source world.
+For companies building mostly closed source software, InnerSource can be a great tool to help break down silos, encourage and scale internal collaboration, accelerate new engineer on-boarding, and identify opportunities to contribute software back to the open-source world.

 ## What are InnerSource Patterns?